rebecavalverde/help-docs/docs/en/editor/midi-troubleshooting.md

 permalink: en/music-notation-software/midi-troubleshooting.html
 ---

-Most of modern MIDI devices are automatically setup once plugged to a modern computer.
+Most of the modern MIDI devices are automatically set up once plugged to a modern computer.
 However, for older devices and computers and for some exceptions, it may not be recognized once you plug it in.

 This page purpose is to list the most common issues when setting up your MIDI device and how to solve them.